-The midterms were great win for structural reform from the passage of anti-gerrymandering legislation and anti-corruption acts to the successful use of rank choice voting.
+The midterms were great win for structural reform from the passage of anti-gerrymandering legislation and anti-corruption acts to the successful use of ranked choice voting.
 Furthermore, political reform at the federal level promises to the first piece of legislation introduced by U.S. Representative Nancy Pelosi in the incoming congress.

 Midterm Results Yield Structural Reform